Mdudzik92/homework11/README.md

 They can then save their information, logging it to db.json:
 <img src="./listeningport.jpg">
 <img src="./dbjson.jpg">
+Their note appears in a list on the left side of the page after clicking the save disc button on the top right of the page:
 <img src="./aftersave.jpg">
-The user can then delete their not by clicking the trash can button next to the saved note:
+The user can then delete their note by clicking the trash can button next to the saved note:
 <img src="./afterdelete.jpg">

 <!-- License -->